 ACLU Strongly Opposes Mayor Breed’s Tilting of the Scales in the San Francisco DA Race

 Today in an unforeseen move, Mayor London Breed appointed her favored candidate, Suzy Loftus, to be the interim San Francisco District Attorney following the premature resignation yesterday of DA George Gascón who is not seeking a third term.
 Gascón will leave his post on Oct.
-18th, four weeks before the first open District Attorney race in San Francisco in 100 years.
+18th, just weeks before what would have been the first open District Attorney race in San Francisco in 100 years.
 The historic nature of this race was already heightened because there are four candidates running on distinct platforms for this crucial position, at a critical time in California’s history.
 Those candidates are Chesa Boudin, Lief Dautch, Suzy Loftus, and Nancy Tung.
 Unfortunately, in what is expected to be a very tight race on Nov.
 5th, Mayor London Breed has decided to tip the scales and undermine the democratic process.

 The ACLU Foundation of Northern California strongly opposes this appointment for the political machination that it is, designed to give one candidate an unfair electoral advantage over others.
 We urge Mayor Breed to do the right thing and appoint someone to this interim post who is not running to be District Attorney and let the voters of San Francisco decide who will be their next District Attorney.